21f3001925/soft-engg-project-may-2025-se-May-11/backend/API_README.md

 Base URL: `/api/v1/auth`

-### Supported User Stories
+### Purpose

-This API is foundational for all user stories requiring user authentication (1, 2, 3, 4, 5, 6, 8, 9, 10, 11, 12, 13).
-It enables users to log in and access their specific functionalities.
+This API is foundational for all user interactions, enabling secure user authentication and access to specific functionalities across the application.
+It ensures that only authorized users can access the system and its features.

 ### Signup

 - **Endpoint:** `/api/v1/auth/signup`
 - **Method:** `POST`
-- **Description:** Creates a new user account.
+- **Description:** Registers a new user account (caregiver, senior citizen, or service provider).
 - **Request Body Example:**
   ```json
   {